inpta/pinta/README.md

 A detailed description of `pinta` is given in Susobhanan et al., 2020 (https://arxiv.org/abs/2007.02930).
-If you use this pipeline in your research please cite this paper.
+If you use this pipeline in your research, please cite this paper.

 ## Installing